instructure/instructure-ui/packages/ui-forms/src/components/Select/README.md

 - Select can provide autocomplete behavior.
 - Select can allow single or multiple selections.

-*Note: When Select is rendered inside a parent with `overflow:hidden` the options may be clipped.*

 ### Select size variants

 Default is `medium`.
 As with other form elements, the sizes align with the `Button` options for a nice layout.